MarcGrol/service-catalog-mcp-server/README.md

 ## 1. Build and Prepare Your Server

-First, build your advanced MCP server
+First, build your MCP server specialized in project management

     go install ./...